 If you are a WhatsApp API user, perhaps you have the following question: How many Contacts can be added to a WhatsApp broadcast list?
 This will depend on your WhatsApp account Messaging Tier.

 A WhatsApp API account’s Messaging Tier determines the number of Contacts an account can message.
 The higher the Tier, the more messages a User can send to unique Contacts in a rolling 24h period.

 To broadcast to a larger audience, a WhatsApp account has to be promoted to a higher Messaging Tier.
-And to achieve that, businesses must send twice the number of messages permitted in the current tier within a 7-day period.
+And to achieve that, businesses must send half the number of messages permitted in the current tier within a 7-day period.

 When attempting to raise your broadcast tier, tag your contacts ahead of time to know how many are in your broadcast list.
 This way, you’ll have the exact number of contacts that you need to get to the next tier.

 WhatsApp Broadcast Limit: Number Status and Number Quality Rating